-After you have a handle on the types of expenses you will encounter in your college budget, it is time to track your spending.
-As you start this process, it is okay to adjust your budget to more accurately reflect your spending needs.
+After you have a handle on the types of expenses you will encounter in your college budget, it's time to track your spending.
+As you start this process, it's okay to adjust your budget to more accurately reflect your spending needs.

 Once you have a better idea of your spending habits through careful tracking, you’ll be better prepared to implement your college budget effectively.

-Luckily, there are digital tools that can help your track your spending with ease.
+Luckily, there are digital tools that can help you track your spending with ease.
 One great resource is Mint.
-The free app can help you track your spending in real-time and help you monitor your financial goals, making budgeting for college students simple.
+It's a free app that can help you track your spending in real-time and help you monitor your financial goals, making budgeting for college students simple.

 The old fashioned way

-It may be somewhat tedious to manually track your expenses, but you might find that you are more intentional about your spending as a side effect.
+It may be somewhat tedious to manually track your expenses, but you might find that you're more intentional about your spending as a side effect.

 Example college student budget

-As you map out your college student budget, it can be helpful to have an example.
+As you map out your budget for college students, it can be helpful to have an example.
 The first big step is to decide whether you want to budget on an annual or semester basis.
 Personally, I chose to map things out on a semester basis since that’s how scholarships were usually awarded.

 Below I will share a college budget that was very similar to my own before I graduated a few years ago.
 It shows the entire semester budget as well as the monthly budget:

 |Expenses for the semester||Budget for the semester||Budget per month|